superhyper12/superhyper12/README.md

 * 🐍Learning Python
 * 🎨Learning Spline
 * 💡 I'm interested in learning Backend and Frontend Web Development.
-* ⛏ My goal is to build a 3D Interactive Based-Web.
 * 🤝 Looking for people who are willing to collaborate with me on projects.